dmbrownlee/demo/networkplus/labfiles/lab15-2/README.md

 								Bonus

-This section we are going to test the configuration thus far and see assign your hosts to their static IP's!
+This section we are going to test the configuration thus far and assign your hosts to their static IP's!
 We will want a command prompt for this one

 1. lets try a few ping commands, if you have not ran this command before, use the key combo <control(^)+c> to stop the ping command
 		a. `<ping 10.0.0.10>, <ping 10.0.0.1> <ping 10.0.0.11> and <ping 8.8.8.8>`